vonEdfa/dynamic-motd/README.md

 - apt-get
 - needrestart

-I also suggest you enable apt-get to update it's list with cron.daily.
+I also suggest you enable apt-get to update it's list with cron.hourly (or cron.daily).
 Otherwise you can uncomment the script in '50-check-updates' for a cheeky workaround. :)